hcoco1/hcoco1-resume/src/content/blog/2024-03-13-audits-tool.md

 The phrase " I want to solve real-world problems through coding" kept appearing in my mind.
 I thought, "The critical point is to solve a problem or a situation, and it doesn't matter if it is a to-do list."
 Solving a problem using effortless tools is fascinating and something I am proud of.

-After a challenging outline process, the Audits Tool 🦾 was born.
+After a challenging outline process, the <a href="https://audits.hcoco1.com/" target="_blank">Audits Tool 🦾</a> was born.
 It is a taking notes app that allows users to input audit details such as usernames, process paths, and audit descriptions, which are then saved locally and can be viewed or deleted.
 Additionally, the app offers a feature to generate and download comprehensive audit reports.

 **I am proud of this app because I use it, and it works great!
 I am still testing it and will add new features to improve the user experience.
 So, finally, I did it 😏.
 I created a web application and solved a real-world problem.**